Syracuse Personal Injury Attorney

 Until your doctor can give you an accurate assessment of your future prognosis and what your long-term medical bills will look like, you may not want to move forward with your personal injury claim.
 Your attorney may recommend waiting until you can make a complete compensation demand.

 Negotiation.
 You want to maximize the compensation you can receive for your injuries.
 The insurance company covering the liable party, or in some cases the liable party itself, wants to minimize the amount it has to pay out.
 Both parties usually want to settle, rather than take a case all the way through to trial, so that they can better control the results.
 You may go through several rounds of negotiation before you arrive at a reasonable agreement on the compensation you will receive.
 The more there is for the defendant to lose, the more negotiation and time it takes to settle your case.

-Court, if necessary.
-If you cannot settle your personal injury claim through negotiation with the defendants, you may need to take your claim to court.
-Going to court may substantially extend the process, as there are many stages—for example, pretrial motions, discovery, etc.—and as you will need to wait for a court date for the final trial.
+Going to Court, if necessary.
+If the insurance company or defendant refuses to settle your personal injury claim through negotiation, you may need to take your claim to court.
+Going to court may substantially extend the process, as there are many stages—for example, pretrial motions, discovery, etc.—and you will need to wait for a court date for the final trial.

-6. Do I have to talk to the insurance company?
+Do I Have to Talk to the Insurance Company?

 The insurance company that covers the liable party will want to take a statement from you about the accident.
 The insurance company may want to know what led to the accident, what injuries you suffered, and information about your medical bills and activities.